zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy-2.md

 <img src="https://www.FixedBuffer.com/wp-content/uploads/2018/09/modelo.jpg" alt="DB model" width="608" height="219">

-In it we have 2 relationships 1 to many:
+In it we have 2 relationships one-to-many:

 - A teacher may teach several courses.
 - Each course can have several students.

 ## Creating the solution in Visual Studio

-First, let's create the project, only this time, it will be a Net Core console project:
+First, let's create the project, only this time, it will be a .NET Core console project:

 <img src="https://www.FixedBuffer.com/wp-content/uploads/2018/09/consola-.net-core.jpg" alt=".net core console" width="955" height="655">